Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Conclusion

 \textbf{Future Work.} This research opens several directions for follow-up.
-First, multilingual studies should examine whether negation sensitivity varies across languages with different grammatical structures for expressing prohibition.
+First, multilingual studies should examine whether framing sensitivity varies across languages with different grammatical structures for expressing negation.
 Second, human baseline studies should establish comparative benchmarks to quantify the gap between LLM and human framing effects.
-Third, mitigation techniques---such as multi-framing consensus, negation-aware fine-tuning, or constitutional constraints---should be developed and evaluated.
-Finally, the NSI metric could be integrated into continuous deployment pipelines for real-time monitoring.
+Third, whether the stance instability documented here predicts failures of operational instruction compliance is an open empirical question with direct deployment relevance.
+Fourth, mitigation techniques---such as multi-framing consensus, negation-aware fine-tuning, or constitutional constraints---should be developed and evaluated.

-\textbf{Reproducibility.} Code, data, and analysis scripts are available at [anonymized URL].
-Raw JSONL files, cleaned datasets, and visualization assets enable full reproducibility of all reported findings.

-\textbf{Positionality Statement.} We approach this research as computer scientists in a Western academic context.
-Our scenario selection reflects ethical domains and moral frameworks legible to us but may not capture cultural nuances relevant to other deployment contexts.
-The certification thresholds we propose should be validated through broader stakeholder engagement---including affected communities, domain experts, and policymakers from diverse contexts---before regulatory adoption.